 Objects with a string representation

-As already mentioned, a value can be any object that can get converted into a string.
+As already mentioned, a value can be any object that can be converted into a string.
 Let’s take an example.

 Output